transifex/transifex-java/README.md

     }
 ```

+This will let Android know which locales your app supports and help it choose the correct one in case of a multilingual user.

-If your app doesn't use `Appcompat`, you should define a dummy string in your default, unlocalized `strings.xml` file and place a `strings.xml` file for each supported locale and define the same string there.
+For some languages such as Kinyarwanda, you will need to do some more work.
+You should define a dummy string in your default, unlocalized `strings.xml` file and place a `strings.xml` file for that locale and define the same string there.
 For example:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>